Anders0nlima/Guide/README.md

 ---
 # ⚠️ Important Note
 ### - This project only runs locally.
 The backend is not hosted on a public server, so you need to set up the environment on your machine to run the application.

+# 🔧 Backend Portfolio
+### I also created a separate backend portfolio project called LoginProject.
+You can find the backend made in Java in the repository called loginProject https://github.com/Anders0nlima/loginProject.